-Venues vary with some films being shown at the Bellevue Theater in Upper Montclair and some films being shown at the Clairidge Cinema in downtown Montclair.
-Other venues include Montclair State University, the Montclair Art Museum, and the Montclair Public Library.
+Venues vary with some films being shown at the in Upper Montclair and some films being shown at the in downtown Montclair.
+Other venues include, the, and the

 The festival opens Tuesday evening with a special screening of the New Jersey comedy, The Oranges, starring Oliver Platt and Hugh Laurie, and celebrates New Jersey talent, including Judy Blume, Chris Rock, Pat Cleveland, and others throughout the festival week.